Llewellyn Worldwide, Ltd.

 Magick and Kindergarten

 When it comes to drawing, I am not naturally skilled.
 I still remember my kindergarten days and my early experiments with art.
 We used bright tempera paints and brushes that would have been more appropriate for painting walls than attempting illustration on the sheets of grayish-white paper attached by bulldog clips to easels.
 My paintings generally consisted of a house made of a large rectangle, another rectangle for the door, squares for two windows, and a triangle for the roof.
-A rectangle served as a chimney and a spiral that looked like the chimney had swallowed a pig head-first, leaving only the tail showing, which was supposed to be a plume of smoke from an imagined interior fireplace.
+A rectangle served as a chimney and a spiral that looked like the chimney had swallowed a pig head-first, leaving only the tail showing, was supposed to be a plume of smoke from an imagined interior fireplace.
 In an upper corner, a yellow semi-circle with straight lines extending from it was my image of the sun.
 Poorly formed stick figures were in the yard and could have been confused with a tree except that the tree was armless and legless and had a green ball representing branches and leaves at the top.

 I spent a lot of time doing that piece of art and was pleased with it until I saw that a few of the girls in class had created incredibly realistic houses.
 They were so real I wondered if they were tracings of photos.
 They weren’t.
 Disappointed in my lack of perceived ability, I didn’t do much art for decades.

 One day, a friend told me he could teach me to draw in one afternoon.
 Following some of the techniques from the book Drawing On the Right Side of the Brain, he showed me that if I worked at it, I could actually do some great drawings.
-I was surprised, shocked and very pleased.
+I was surprised, shocked, and very pleased.
 I now knew that I could draw if I practiced and put my mind to it.

 What Does This Have to Do with Magick?